Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions

-{\bf Pulsars Timing : } The atomic clock-like stability of pulsar rotation period allows one, through monitoring of the pulsar rotation, to study a rich variety of phenomenon affecting the propagation of pulses while reaching earth.
+The atomic clock-like stability of pulsar rotation period allows one, through monitoring of the pulsar rotation, to study a rich variety of phenomenon affecting the propagation of pulses while reaching earth.
 Most applications of pulsars involve a powerful technique known as the pulsar timing.
-Measurement of a sequence of time of arrival (ToA) of pulses over intervals ranging from hours to decades is the basis of pulsar timing \cite{Manchester:2017ykr}.
+Measurement of a sequence of time of arrival (ToA) of pulses over intervals ranging from hours to decades is the basis of pulsar timing \cite{Manchester:2017ykr, 2004hpa..book.....L, 2019gwa..book.....A}.
 These ToAs are first transferred, normally to the solar-system barycentre, to remove the effects of rotation and orbital motion of the Earth.
 The amount of useful information that can be extracted critically depends on the precision at which the pulse arrival times are measured.
-In order to understand the pulsar timing, we will take the example of isolated pulsars and describe the rotation in the pulsar's comoving frame. \\ For an isolated pulsar, one can express the spin frequency $\nu$ (or time period $P$) in a Taylor series about some reference epoch $t_0$ \cite{Manchester:2017ykr}
+In order to understand the pulsar timing, we will take the example of isolated pulsars and describe the rotation in the pulsar's comoving frame.